 GOED Code of Ethics (updated January 2017)

-The previous code of ethics can be found here: GOED Code of Ethics.
+The previous Codes of Ethics can be found here:

 Annual Report and Financial Returns

 Since GOED is a not-for-profit US-based corporation, our tax returns are a matter of public record.
 Our tax year is on a calendar year basis, so you may access our latest returns by checking here.

 - New GOED director Ellen Schutt aims to reinforce omega-3s message with healthcare professionals

 - CRN, GOED file joint brief asking court to deny Amarin appeal in fish oils case

 - GOED says results of null trial on omega-3s’ effects on dry eye have been overstated